Beef up your home security system with the best Arlo cameras

 With the release of the Arlo Ultra 2, there continues to only be one home security camera in the lineup capable of recording in 4K HDR video.
 However, many of the same features introduced on the original Ultra have returned, including Night vision, two-way audio, and the built-in spotlight.

 There are a few differences between the new Ultra 2 and its predecessor, notable for WiFi connectivity.
 The Ultra 2 now supports dual-band WiFi, meaning that your camera can automatically switch between 2.4GHz and 5GHz networks.
-This makes it possible to get the best camera performance based on how far away the Ultra 2 is from its base station, along with the amount of data being transferred.
+This makes it possible to get the best camera performance based on how far away the Ultra 2 is from its base station and the amount of data transferred.

 Another great addition to the Ultra 2 is that the company has included a three-month free trial for Arlo Smart.
-This enables features such as 4K cloud recording, e911, and enhanced object detection settings.
+This enables 4K cloud recording, e911, and enhanced object detection settings.
 However, after those three months are up, you'll have to sign up for Arlo's Smart services if you want to continue to enjoy the best features of the top-of-the-line security camera.

 Pros: